-- Meeting and preferably exceeding, the requirements of Part L of Building Regulations. - Ensuring that the completed development meets the criteria to achieve a minimum of very good Building Research Establishment Environmental Assessment Method (BREEAM) Ratings. - Looking for innovative solutions to sustainability which will attract additional capital eligibility of up to 10% of net construction costs. - Embedding the principles of sustainability in the design of buildings and building systems.
+- Meeting and preferably exceeding, the requirements of Part L of Building Regulations. - Ensuring that the completed development meets the criteria to achieve a minimum of Very Good Building Research Establishment Environmental Assessment Method (BREEAM) Ratings. - Looking for innovative solutions to sustainability which will attract additional capital eligibility of up to 10% of net construction costs. - Embedding the principles of sustainability in the design of buildings and building systems.

-As part of this strategy, the key actions to promote future sustainable buildings are:
+As part of this strategy, the key actions to producing sustainable buildings in the future are:

-- Environmental management system (EMS): undertake an audit of the existing consumption and management of energy, water and waste with a view to implementing an effective EMS or adopting a sound sustainability policy - Building and design: promote and deliver good sustainable practice in all design, new build and refurbishment activities. - Procurement: ensure that all procurement practices reflect social, environmental, as well as economic costs. - Biodiversity: where it is reasonable implement a locally appropriate biodiversity programme that best manages the site for conservation. - Travel: implement a travel plan that tackles the issue of providing access for all, yet reduce the environmental impact of travel.
+- Environmental management system (EMS): undertake an audit of the existing consumption and management of energy, water and waste with a view to implementing an effective EMS or adopting a sound sustainability policy - Building and design: promote and deliver good sustainable practice in all design, new build and refurbishment activities. - Procurement: ensure that all procurement practices reflect social, environmental, as well as economic costs. - Biodiversity: implement a locally appropriate biodiversity programme that best manages the site for conservation. - Travel: implement a travel plan that tackles the issue of providing access for all and reduces the environmental impact of travel.

 To achieve this, the Government will make a commitment to rebuilding the FE Estate, investing £750 million annually on capital projects by 2011.
-Indeed, if there was ever an over-riding driver to commission sustainable construction in FE colleges, it is now.
+Indeed, if there was ever an overriding driver to commission sustainable construction in FE colleges, it is now.